BinaryAnalysisPlatform/bap/README.md

 $ opam install bitstring core_kernel zarith
 ```

-_Note:_ The most setup-to-date source of our dependency list is in our travis
+_Note:_ The most up-to-date source of our dependency list is in our travis
 automation script `.travis-ci.sh`.
 The variable `SYS_DEPENDS` lists dependencies
 that should be installed on your system using `apt-get`; the variable
 `OPAM_DEPENDS` lists dependencies that can be installed via `opam`.